Employment

 COMMUNICATION SKILLS:

 Must be able to effectively communicate orally and in written form in a professional manner.
-Primary communication is with GNFA employees, outside officials, agencies and companies.
+Primary communication is with outside officials and customers as well as GNFA employees.

 REASONING ABILITY: